ecastrom/cv/main.md

 ## Edgar O. Castro Mendez

-I am a postdoc fellow at George Mason University Korea
+I am a postdoc fellow at George Mason University Korea.

 I am an applied micro-economist specializing in public economics and market interventions.
 I employ laboratory and field experiments, alongside observational data, to provide insights and draw policy implications for real-world problems.